AdamBurdik/PathFinding/README.md

 # PathFinding
-A* path finding in libgdx
+A* search algorithm in libgdx